chriso23/chriso23.github.io/_posts/2018-8-15-getting-started-with-git.md

   `git clone` creates a local copy of a project, which already exists remotely.
 The clone includes all of the project files, history, and branches.

   `git commit` saves the snapshot to the project history and completes the change-tracking process.
 In short, a commit functions like taking a photo.
-Anything thatâ€™s been staged with git add will become a part of the snapshot with git commit.
+Anything that’s been staged with git add will become a part of the snapshot with git commit.

   `git status` shows the status of changes as untracked, modified, or staged. git branch shows the branches being worked on locally.